-Name of Party involved (indicate the host Country) participating in project Kindly indicate if the Party involved wishes to be considered as project participant (Yes/No) Brazil (Host) Amazon Carbon S/S Ltda No (ψ) T 1 '.1 .1 CDM 11'C 1 1 (1 C C 1' (1 CDM DDD 11' (
+Name of Party involved (indicate the host Country) Private and/or public entity (ies) participating in project Kindly indicate if the Party involved wishes to be considered as project participant (Yes/No) Brazil (Host) Amazon Carbon S/S Ltda No

-(\) In accordance with the CDM modalities and procedures, at the time of making the CDM-PDD public at the stage of validation, a Party involved may or may not have provided its approval.
+^() In accordance with the CDM modalities and procedures, at the time of making the CDM-PDD public at the stage of validation, a Party involved may or may not have provided its approval.
 At the time of requesting registration, the approval by the Party(ies) involved is required.